NikKowPHP/social-brain/chapters/chapter-12.md

 #### **The Science: The Brain's Two-Part Problem**

 **Part 1: The Threat of Feedback**
 Unsolicited feedback is one of the most potent triggers for the brain's security guard (the amygdala).
-It is a direct threat to **Status**, **Certainty**, and **Relatedness**.
+As we saw with the SCARF model, it is a direct threat to **Status**, **Certainty**, and **Relatedness**.
 The classic "feedback sandwich" fails because it tries to soften the blow but instead creates a new threat to **Certainty**, making the message feel ambiguous and manipulative.

 **Part 2: The Hardware of Habit (Neuroplasticity)** Even if feedback is delivered perfectly, changing behavior is a matter of physics.
 Your brain's current behaviors are efficient, myelinated neural pathways.
 Asking someone to change is asking them to build a new road through a dense forest. **Lasting change only happens through neuroplasticity**—the process of physically re-wiring the brain through focused repetition and a dopamine reward that signals "That worked!
 Do it again."
+This is how we learn to type, to drive, or to regulate our temper.
+The brain wraps the new neural circuit in myelin, making it faster and more automatic over time.

 ---
 ### **System Alert: Feedback is a Fire, Not a Food**